 - This is a personal preference, but I never go over 33% of my credit line on a card.
 (Typically well below that.)
-The balances reported on your credit report are typically sent when the statement closes.
+The balances reported on your credit report are typically, but not always, sent when the statement closes.
 Paying your card down or off completely before the statement closing date will help to ensure your utilization ratio is low.
 I do try to leave a balance on some of my cards when the statement prints, because there has been some suggestion that a 0% utilization is a negative factor for banks.
 Understand by leaving a balance I only mean when the statement prints.
 As I said in the previous installment, I ALWAYS pay my credit cards off each month and NEVER carry any debt.

 Now that you have your credit report, have signed up for Credit Sesame and Credit Karma and have an idea at what your score is, it is time to study the hotel and loyalty programs.
 In the next post I will go over some of the major airline programs and where they can take you.
 If you have any questions, comments or concerns, please leave them below!